paolomaccallini-hub/CompareME/README.md

 | Vasculitis                               | VAS          | EFO_0006803   | M30         | XIII           | Diseases of the musculoskeletal system and connective tissue |

 <p align="left">
   <em>Table 1.
-Diseases included in the present study, in alphabetical order. </em>
+Diseases included in the present study, in alphabetical order, with ICD-10 classification and codes. </em>
 </p>

 For each disease except ME/CFS, the function `Targets4Disease()` queries the Open Targets GraphQL API (v4).
 Gene–disease associations are collected from multiple evidence sources, including genome-wide association studies (GWAS),  ClinGen curated rare-variant evidence, and gene burden studies from sequencing data.
 Only genes meeting predefined evidence thresholds are retained.
 The default filtering parameters include: